jlstewart379/rufus/README.md

 DEPLOYING TO DEVICE WITHOUT USING XCODE
 ----------------------------------------------------------------------

-Rufus doesn't necessarily care how your app made it onto the device as long as selenium can see it, but I found the most consistent method to be through libimobiledevice.
+I found the most consistent method to be through libimobiledevice.
 That project also is included as a submodule to this one.
 The original repository is https://github.com/benvium/libimobiledevice-macosx.
 Look at the libimobiledevice Readme in order to configure the environment variables your system needs to use this deployment mechanism.

 The only gotcha I ran into was generating the .ipa archive that libimobiledevice uses.
 Take the following steps to generate the .ipa archive.